Givingcontrol/dicum/README.md

 the last number (0) shall be used in the future, but is not used for now.

 The images (img,pic1.png,0) must exist in `dicum/resources/images/`.
-Since, I have not checked any image copyrights, you'll have to add your own teaser images to the following dir:
+I have not checked any image copyrights, so you'll have to add your own teaser images to the following dir:
 ```
 /path/to/game/dicum/resources/images/
 ```